 The Calgary Brain Injury Program

-Program Lead: Dr. Rodney Li Pi Shan
+Program Lead: Dr. Chantel Debert

 The Calgary Brain Injury Program addresses the rehabilitation needs of individuals with acquired brain injuries which may arise from trauma, infection, aneurysm rupture, hypoxia, tumour resection or other causes.
 The affected individuals cross the spectrum from mild to severe levels of injury.